<img height="1" width="1" src="https://www.facebook.com/tr?id=568307677050997&amp;ev=PageView%20%20%20%20%20%20%20%20%20%20%20%20%20&amp;noscript=1">

 The Takeaway

-If you’re considering a move to the Savannah area, it’s best to weigh all your options, such as median home value, affordability, school districts, transportation, restaurants, and leisure activities.
-When working with loan officers at our Richmond Hill office, you’ll receive the highest levels of guidance on choosing the best financing for your dream home.
+If you’re considering a move to the Savannah, Georgia area, it’s best to weigh all options, such as median home value, affordability, school districts, transportation, restaurants, and leisure activities.
+When working with our loan officers you’ll receive the highest levels of guidance on choosing the best financing for your dream home.

-Contour Mortgage in Richmond Hill, Georgia, to learn how we can help with your financing requirements, qualifications, and questions.
+Contact Contour Mortgage to learn how we can help with loan financing requirements, qualifications, and questions.

 Contour Mortgage Home Buyer's Guide